vikramreddym/machine-learning-zoomcamp-homework/midterm/readme.md

 # CTR Prediction: Click-Through Rate Prediction Project

 This project predicts whether a user will click on an advertisement using demographic, session, and product data.
-It combines data preprocessing, advanced modeling, and a Dockerized deployment pipeline.
+It combines data preprocessing, modeling, and a Dockerized deployment.
 The dataset is taken from here: https://www.kaggle.com/datasets/arashnic/ctr-in-advertisement/data

 ---